 FARM Impact Study Background

 A continuing labour shortage in the agricultural industry and higher rates of unemployment amongst immigrants has provided the basis for a new pilot project being undertaken by a settlement agency in Alberta.
 The Calgary Immigrant Educational Society (CIES) has recently received funding from the Alberta Government to develop a program that prepares permanent residents for employment in the agricultural industry (FARM).
-The FARM program ostensibly proposes that new immigrants are a viable alternative to temporary foreign workers partly because they may enter the agricultural industry as part of a structured integration process, instead of lacking access to one as in the case of Temporary Foreign Workers (TFW) and the Seasonal Agricultural Workers (SAW).
+The FARM program suggests that new immigrants can play a role in supplementing a labour force that has relied heavily on temporary foreign workers partly because they may enter the agricultural industry as part of a structured integration process, instead of lacking access to one as in the case of Temporary Foreign Workers (TFW) and the Seasonal Agricultural Workers (SAW).
 This offers a unique research opportunity to examine the value of such programming in facilitating the integration of permanent newcomers into Canadian society through an industry in demand of workers, as well as to assess its viability as a supplement or alternative to the TFWP and SAWP.